ece3400team11/ece3400team11.github.io/_labs/lab3/lab3.md

 ## Demo

 Below is a demo of the robot going through a simple maze.
 The robot successfully starts on a 660 Hz tone, it maps out the 2 by 3 maze and stops whever it detects and IR hat to prevent robot collisions.
+We still had to power the radio with the lab bench power supply because we didn't have a voltage regulator on our board to provide the necessary current.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3a3IrtT6TUA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>